leocwlam/TS-startup-template/README.md

 **Make sure build before deployment**

-Only need to deploy the following folders and files after build process
+Only need to deploy the following folders and files after the build process

 - dist folder
 - node_modules folder